 - 4.15 The key conclusions of the Stern Review on the Economics of Climate Change, published in October 2006, were welcomed by the Government.
 Those of main relevance in this Policy focus on the serious threat that climate change makes and the demands for an urgent response.
 The domestic energy consumption and hence carbon emissions account for over a quarter of the UK total.
-So this is an obvious area that the Government believes local authorities must target for improvements especially as these improvements may be achieved in a relatively costefficient fashion.
-The reasons for this are as follows: - - The cost of insulating a loft is minimal. - The cost of cavity wall insulation is minimal. - The re-payment time (in reduced bills) for both of the above is minimal. - Generous Government Grants exist to help many vulnerable households (over 60, registered disabled, or with a child and in receipt of an income related benefit). - Generous discounts are available to all householders for loft and cavity wall insulation from the main utility companies.
+So this is an obvious area that the Government believes local authorities must target for improvements especially as these improvements may be achieved in a relatively cost-efficient fashion.
+The reasons for this are as follows: - - The cost of insulating a loft is minimal. - The cost of cavity wall insulation is minimal. - The re-payment time (in reduced bills) for both of the above is minimal.